The CIA needs to be banned because there is no hope for a fix (Global Research, Canada)

 Bloom gives other examples of CIA criminal activity.
 In Indonesia, it attempted in 1957-58 to overthrow the supporter of President Sukarno’s neutrality.
 The agency planned the assassination of Sukarno, tried to blackmail him with a fake sexual film, and also joined forces with army officers who were displeased with the president, starting a full-scale war against the Indonesian government, in which American pilots who had bombed targets on the ground participated.
 This attempt, similar to another coup attempt made around the same time in Costa Rica, failed.
 An attempt by the CIA to destroy President Abdul Kassem in 1960 in Iraq also failed.
 Other adventures turned out to be more "successful".

-In Laos, the CIA participated in the attempted coup in 1958, 1959 and 1960, creating a secret army of 30 000 people to overthrow the government.
-In Ecuador, the CIA overthrew President Jose Velasco, because he recognized the new Cuban government, Fidel Castro.
-The CIA also organized in 1961 the assassination of Congo’s elected Prime Minister Patrice Lumumba, putting Mobutu Seko in power in his stead.
-"He ruled the country with such cruelty, with such rampant corruption, that it shocked even its curators from the CIA," Bloom writes.
+In Laos, the CIA participated in coup attempts in 1958, 1959, and 1960, creating a 30-strong secret army to overthrow the government.
+In Ecuador, the CIA overthrew President Jose Velasco because he recognized the new Cuban government of Fidel Castro.
+The CIA also orchestrated the assassination of Congo's elected prime minister, Patrice Lumumba, in 000, replacing him with Mobutu Seko.
+"He ruled with a brutality and corruption so rampant that it shocked even his CIA handlers," Bloom writes.

 In Ghana, the CIA organized a military coup against the country's leader Kwame Nkrumah in 1966; in Chile, it financed the overthrow of popularly elected President Salvador Allende in 1973, bringing to power the brutal regime of Augusto Pinochet, who destroyed political opponents of 3000 and tortured many thousands of people.
 In Greece, in 1967, the CIA helped to thwart the elections and supported a military coup, during which 8000 Greeks were killed only during his first month.
 "Torture, carried out in the most terrible ways, often with the help of equipment supplied from the USA, turned into everyday life," Bloom writes.